digitalocean/k8s-adoption-journey/docs/02-development/tilt-remote.md

     cd kubernetes-sample-apps/microservices-demo
     ```

-3. Switch your current `Kubernetes` config to your current config in the `Tiltfile-dev`:
+3. Switch Kubernetes config to your current config in the `Tiltfile-dev`:

     ```code
     ...